morganstanley/testplan/doc/en/drivers_basic.rst

 Configuration
 =============

-MultiTest provides a dynamic driver configuration system, around the two following properties:
+Testplan provides a dynamic driver configuration system, around the three following properties:

     * Drivers can depend on other drivers.
     * Driver configuration is not required to exist until the driver starts.

-Dependencies between drivers are expressed very simply: any driver in the environment list passed to MultiTest is allowed to depend on any other driver appearing earlier than itself in the list.
+    * Testplan can automatically schedule drivers based on the dependencies.

-Specifying dependencies this way is sufficiently flexible to cover all cases while remaining simple enough to understand and easily express.
+Users can choose whether to specifiy driver dependencies explicitly with the dependency argument.
+If dependency is not set, the dependencies between drivers will be interpreted as following: any driver in the environment list passed to MultiTest is allowed to depend on any other driver appearing earlier than itself in the list.
+With the dependency argument being used, Testplan could possibly schedule more drivers to start simultaneously, to reduce the overall test running time.

 Dependent values can be created either through the :py:func:`context() <testplan.common.utils.context.context>` call, or using